Ldpe2G/DeepLearningForFun/MXNet-Cpp/parsingNDArray/README.md

 ## Some Limitations & Future Works
-1. This tool has only been tested on the lastest MXNet version V 1.2.0, which may not work with older MXNet version.
+1. This tool has only been tested on the lastest MXNet version V 2.0.0;
 2. I have only implemented the parsing of normal storage type NDArray, if your .params file contains sparse NDArray, this tool will fail to parse the file.
-3. For now this project has to depend on the dmlc-core project, which I want to remove the dependency in the future improvement.